Popcorn Hack 1

 *

-* @param items a list of {@link Item} objects to calculate the total price for
+* @param items a list of {@link Item} objects whose prices will be totaled;

-* @throws IllegalArgumentException if the {@code items} list is {@code null}
+* @throws NullPointerException if {@code items} is {@code null}

 *